17/02/2020 in Conservation

 Unfortunately, only twenty-three DNA markers were available for the species and our research project has confirmed that there is not enough difference between them to construct a complete family tree, even when combined with observational data from the rangers (find out more about this here).

 We needed to locate more markers to find unique genetic fingerprints, and we were lucky to obtain samples from almost all southern white rhinos within private-managed populations in the Republic of Botswana (thanks to Erik Verreynne our research partner from Agric Vet Consultants).

 However, developing new DNA markers is not simple.
-We needed these new DNA markers to be variable and reproducible across different populations to facilitate future studies.
-We explored two different ways of finding new markers: 1) reduced representation sequencing techniques; and 2) targeted capture sequencing.
-Don’t worry, as this is not a genetic textbook, we won’t go into the details here.
-All we need to know is that the former group of techniques does not require prior genetic knowledge but does require good quality DNA.
+We trialled two different methods, firstly, reduced representation sequencing techniques, and secondly, targeted capture sequencing.
+The former group of techniques does not require prior genetic knowledge but does require good quality DNA.
 The latter techniques, on the contrary, perform well with low quality DNA but requires prior genetic knowledge of the species.
-Unfortunately for the SWRs, we could not use either of them alone.
+Unfortunately for the southern white rhino, we could not use either of them alone.

-With the information of thousands of DNA markers, we should be able to identify parents for most offspring and we hope this set of new DNA markers will benefit many research studies and the conservation of rhinos into the future.
+So now with the information of these thousands of DNA markers, we should be able to work out the parents for most offspring.
+With this information, authorities will be able to decide which rhino to move where to ensure decent genetic diversity in each population.
+We hope this set of new DNA markers will benefit many research studies and the conservation of rhinos into the future.